 This paper presents our work in exploring the design of a mobile collaboration tool to support frontline health workers who deliver healthcare services at local communities and patients' homes.
 Our design addresses their collaboration needs when they discuss patient cases with remote clinicians during the home visits.
 The tool is tablet-based and supports real-time communication and information sharing between health workers and clinicians and also asynchronous information exchange between them through the recording of rich media annotations.
 We present preliminary results from a pilot study examining the usability of the tool.

-Huang, T, Huang, M & Luo, J 2015, 'Teaching undergraduate algorithms with case studies and quizzes in interactive tutorials', 2015 IEEE INTERNATIONAL CONFERENCE ON TEACHING, ASSESSMENT, AND LEARNING FOR ENGINEERING (TALE), IEEE International Conference on Teaching, Assessment and Learning for Engineering, IEEE, Zhuhai, pp. 272-276.View/Download from: UTS OPUS or Publisher's site
+Huang, T, Huang, M & Luo, J 2015, 'Teaching undergraduate algorithms with case studies and quizzes in interactive tutorials', 2015 IEEE INTERNATIONAL CONFERENCE ON TEACHING, ASSESSMENT, AND LEARNING FOR ENGINEERING (TALE), IEEE International Conference on Teaching, Assessment and Learning for Engineering, IEEE, Zhuhai, pp. 272-276.View/Download from: Publisher's site

 The subject of algorithms is a core component of Computer Science for undergraduate students.
 Many of innovative teaching methods have been proposed in the literature and practiced in classrooms aiming to help students learn the subject effectively.
 This paper reports on our experience in teaching advanced data structures and classic computer science algorithms for year 2 students.
 For three consecutive years, we practiced a different teaching approach each year.
 The details of each approach are provided and discussed.
 By comparing students' learning performance, we found that teaching undergraduate algorithms with case studies and quizzes in interactive tutorials is relatively more beneficial for effective teaching and learning.
 We conclude the paper with a short summary and future work.